devangmaniar/Google_GenAI_Leadership_Cert/README.md

 ------------------------

-# 2.What is Generative AI
+# 2. What is Generative AI

 ## 2.1 What are 4-ways to use GenAI